AmeliaG23/MyDrive/README.md

 ## Project Overview

-**MyDrive** is a mobile application designed to track journeys, monitor driving behavior, and provide users with safety scores and potential insurance discounts based on their driving patterns.
-The app integrates with mobile sensors, location tracking, and phone usage detection.
+**MyDrive** is a POC mobile application designed to track journeys, monitor driving behavior, and provide users with safety scores and potential insurance discounts based on their driving patterns.

 This project is developed using **React Native** and **Expo**, and is intended to demonstrate Level 6 QA practices including functional testing, modular architecture, and user-centric design.